 In addition, since the onset of the "credit crisis" in mid-2007, the number of banks advancing new loans against U.S. retail properties has fallen substantially and that decline, together with a tightening of lending policies, has resulted in a significant contraction in the amount of debt available to fund refinancings, acquisitions, developments and other commercial real estate investments.
 Our perception is that, in the current capital constrained environment, many retail property owners are severely limited in their ability to repay maturing debt and to deploy capital needed for tenant improvements and other non-recurring capital expenditures, which is restricting their ability to retain existing and attract new tenants.
 Against this market background, we believe that prospects for negotiating attractive acquisitions of our target assets at compelling prices should be significant for companies, like us, with readily available resources.
-There can be no assurance, however, that the continuation of disruptions in the financial markets and deteriorating economic conditions will not impact certain of the retail properties we may acquire and such properties could experience higher levels of vacancy than anticipated at the time of our acquisition of such properties.
-See "Risk Factors-Risks Related to Our Assets-Increasing vacancy rates for retail property assets resulting from recent disruptions in the financial markets and deteriorating economic conditions could adversely affect the value of the retail property assets we acquire."
+There can be no assurance, however, that the continuation of disruptions in the financial markets and deteriorating economic conditions will not impact certain of such properties.
+See "Risk Factors-Risks Related to Our Assets-Increasing vacancy rates for retail property assets resulting from recent disruptions in the financial markets and deteriorating economic conditions will property assets we acquire."